 How Many Weeks and Working Days Are in 2025

-Understanding how many weeks and working days are in a year is essential for both employees and employers.
-Whether you’re planning vacations, managing payroll, or scheduling projects, knowing the total work weeks and working days in 2025 helps you plan effectively.
+Gretel Uretezuela2026-05-21T12:17:52-04:00Understanding how many weeks and working days are in a year is essential for both employees and employers.
+Whether you are planning vacations, managing payroll, or scheduling projects, knowing the total work weeks and working days in 2025 helps you plan effectively.

 In Canada, there are 52 weeks in a year, which equals 365 days in a regular year or 366 in a leap year.
 However, the actual number of working days varies based on public holidays, vacation time, and personal leave.
+This guide breaks down how work weeks and working days are calculated across Canada, with a closer look at Ontario and British Columbia.

 There are 52 full weeks in a year.
 When dividing 365 days by 7, the result is 52 weeks and one day.
-During a leap year, there are 52 weeks and two days.
+During a leap year, there are 52 weeks and two extra days.

-| Year Type | Weeks | Extra Days |
+| Year type | Weeks | Extra days |

 |---|---|---|

-| Regular Year | 52 | 1 |
+| Regular year | 52 | 1 |

-| Leap Year | 52 | 2 |
+| Leap year | 52 | 2 |

 A typical Canadian workweek runs Monday through Friday, or five working days.
 If all 52 weeks were fully worked, that equals 260 workdays per year.
+In reality, employees work fewer days after accounting for holidays, vacations, and personal leave.

 | Component | Days |